Chapter 8 – A Promise

 (After talking about your ideas, read the author’s notes below about the cloud.)

-2. Read page 72 in the Rose Guide to the Temple (referenced in activities for Ch.
-3 & 5.)
+2. Read page 72 in the Rose Guide to the Temple.
+Answer these questions:

 1. About how much did one of the huge stone that were cut to build the temple weigh?
 (Do the math.)